sstone/amqp-client/README.md

 * AMQP channels are multiplexed over AMQP connections.
 You use channels to publish and consume messages.
 Channels are managed by ChannelOwner objects.

-ConnectionOwner and ChannelOwner are implemened as Akka actors, using Akka supervision and the very useful Akka FSM:
+ConnectionOwner and ChannelOwner are implemened as Akka actors:
 * channel owners are created by connection owners
 * when a connection is lost, the connection owner will create a new connection and provide each of its children with a new channel